- French IGCSE - CIE 7156, 9-1

 - Spanish IGCSE - CIE 7160, 9-1

 Through the study of modern languages, you will understand and appreciate other cultures and peoples.
 You will enjoy exploring similarities and differences and relating these to your own experience.
-Studying languages is as important as ever in the modern world, empowering you with the cultural etiquette required for global employability.
-The Stephen Perse Foundation has a long tradition of success in language learning.
-If you wish to study languages at university, to increase your employability, to travel, or to use languages at work, it is a definite advantage to have two languages at GCSE.
+You will have the chance to think on your feet, using imagination and creativity.
+Your skills in listening, reading, writing and speaking will be developed.
+Studying languages is as important as ever in the modern world and the Stephen Perse Foundation has a long tradition of success in language learning.
+If you wish to study languages at university, to use them at work, to travel, having two languages at GCSE is a definite advantage.

 Exchanges, study visits and activities such as Les Joutes Oratoires are arranged during the course.
 This experience strengthens your knowledge of the language, increases your confidence in speaking and raises your awareness of the culture.
 We consider these visits to be a most beneficial and worthwhile experience.